Want to make a real difference in people’s lives?

 Become a Vocational Nurse with training from ACC.

-At American Career College, our Vocational Nursing program is designed to prepare you for the national licensing examination, so that you will be qualified to provide direct care to patients under the direct supervision of physicians.
+At American Career College, our Vocational Nursing training is designed to prepare you for the national licensing examination, so that you will become an LVN and be qualified to provide direct care to patients under the direct supervision of physicians.
 Not only will you need to understand techniques and procedures, but you'll also need to understand anatomy and physiology.

 The ACC Vocational Nursing program is designed to provide you with the knowledge and skills necessary for an entry-level vocational nursing position in a medical office, clinic, HMO, acute care hospital, long-term care facility or other health care setting.